 3.3.
-PvDBPII
+PvDBP []

 3.3.1.
-Conformational epitope server output for PvDBPII
+Conformational epitope server output for PvDBP []

-As predicted by SEPPA server, 3 epitope clusters were found on the PvDBPII (Figure 1c) which were named Clusters A, B and C. The net charge at pH 7 was 11, and the isoelectric point for this molecule was 8.9.
+As predicted by SEPPA server, 3 epitope clusters were found on the $PvDBP \parallel$ (Figure 1c) which were named Clusters A, B and C. The net charge at pH 7 was 11, and the isoelectric point for this molecule was 8.9.

 3.3.2.
-Analysis of predicted epitopes for PvDBPII
+Analysis of predicted epitopes for PvDBP []

 In cluster A, all residues were hydrophilic with the exception of four residues (Figure 5).
 Cluster B did not surprisingly show a clear bias towards hydrophilic residues.
-Nevertheless it was random and the hydrophilicity values were also not strong.
+Nevertheless it is random and the hydrophilicity values were also not strong.
 Comparatively, cluster C showedhighly hydrophilic residues in the predicted epitope regions (Figure 5).
 The overall hydrophilicity as predicted by Hopp Woods calculator was only 0.3 and a mere 49% of all the residues of the sequence were hydrophilic.

 Residues 250, 253-254, 257, 258 of cluster A were predicted antigenic by the Geneious 5.4.4 software (Figure 5), but the short region from residue 169 to 171 of the same cluster was not predicted as antigenic.
-However, the regions from 161-167 and 173-190 which were not included in the epitope region of cluster A, were found to be antigenic.
-A significant part of Cluster B (from residue 51, 52, 54, 56-65, 136, 138-155) was not scored as antigenic.
-Except for the center residues (191,192) of cluster C, the residues from 206th to 240th were predicted as strongly antigenic.
+However, the regions from 161- 167 and 173-190 which were not included in the epitope region of cluster A, were found to be antigenic.
+A significant part of Cluster B (from residue 51, 52, 54, 56-65, 136, 138- 155) was not scored as antigenic.
+Except for the center residues (191, 192) of cluster C, the residues from 206th to 240th were predicted as strongly antigenic.
 This may have a relationship with the hydrophobicity of each cluster as it is evident that cluster B showed a weak hydrophilicity and an antigenicity compared with the other 2 clusters.

 There are residues that have been predicted as exposed to solvents as well as buried within the molecule.
 For each cluster, it is clearly visible that exposed residues are more in number compared with the buried ones (Figure 5).
-Unlike the other two protein molecules, further investigation of the PvDBPII showed that there could be glycosylation sites (residues) in the sequence at positions 54, 151 and 220 (Figure 6).
+Unlike the other two protein molecules, further investigation of the PvDBP[I] showed that there could be glycosylation sites (residues) in the sequence at positions 54, 151 and 220 (Figure 6).

 Figure 5.
-Summary of protein analysis on the conformational epitope clusters selected by the SEPPA server for PvDBPII.
+Summary of the protein analysis of the conformational epitope clusters selected by the SEPPA server for PvDBP [].

-Column 1: The number of the residue (according to[26]), Column 2: The predicted epitope residues by SEPPA server (colored red), Column 3: The solvent accessibility of each residue (E: Exposed, B: Buried), Column 4: The hydrophilicity value according to Hopp and Woods calculations, Blue- highest hydrophilic residue; Purple - neutral; Pink- hydrophobic, Column 5: The antigenic residues according to Geneious 5.4.4 software colored maroon, Column 6: The Cluster (A, B or C) to which the epitope residues belong, Column 7: The residues in the Critical Binding Motif.
+Column 1: The number of the residue (according to Singh et al, 2006), Column 2: The predicted epitope residues by SEPPA server (colored red), Column 3: The solvent accessibility of each residue (E: Exposed, B: Buried), Column 4: The hydrophilicity value according to Hopp and Woods calculations, Blue-highest hydrophilic residue; Purple-neutral; Red-hydrophobic, Column 5: The antigenic residues according to Geneious 5.4.4 software colored maroon, Column 6: The Cluster (A, B or C) to which the epitope residues belong, Column 7: The residues in the critical binding motif.

-Figure 6.
-The Predicted N-Glycosylation sites of PvDBPII.
-The residue numbers are given as 1st position for the 46th of the sequence of Singh $et\ al[26]$.
+The residue numbers are given as 1st position for the 46th of the sequence of Singh et al[26].

-The critical binding motif (CBM) of PvDBPII consists of
+The critical binding motif (CBM) of PvDBP II consists of